0Hidingonbush0/Google_dinosaur/README.md

 2 weeks

-Sort like google dino, but with the king and the monster are pictures of my teacher
+Sort like google dino, but with the king and the monster are pictures of my teacher.

-the art is from Buch and GrafxKid.
+The art is from Buch and GrafxKid.